Email not displaying correctly? Click here to view it in your web browser.

 Save the Date

 SEASONALLY ADJUSTED EMPLOYMENT

-The unemployment rate dropped for the fourth straight month to 3.8 percent.
+The unemployment rate dropped slightly, from 4.5 percent to 4.4 percent.

 COMPARISON TO PEER METROS

 MARC developed the Regional Workforce Intelligence Network to encourage greater collaboration among the region's workforce data and information professionals.